How to Become a Truck Dispatcher with No Experience

 1. Register your business

-Beginning as a truck dispatcher starts with picking your name and formally officially registering your business.
+Beginning as a truck dispatcher starts with picking your name and formally registering your business.
 Your business name must be short and to the point so that it will be easier for people to find you.
-Plus, having a clear name also implies potential clients will know what exact thing your business does.
+Plus, having a clear name also implies potential clients will know exactly what your business does.

 Once you have a name for your business, you need to apply for your Employer Identification Number (EIN) with the IRS and decide your business structure.
-The business structure typically includes a sole proprietorship, limited liability company (LLC), corporation, or partnership.
+The business structure typically includes a sole proprietorship, a limited liability company (LLC), a corporation, or a partnership.

 2. Obtain the necessary education and training